 As usual, we did a lot of hiking during our stay in the Okanagan Valley.
-We were based in Peachland, a nice little town just southwest of Kelowna, which gave us access to a large number of hikes around Kelowna in both directions.
+We were based in Peachland, a nice little town just southwest of Kelowna, which gave us access to a large number of Kelowna hikes around the city in both directions.
 Of course, some of the trails on the far side of Kelowna meant braving their long gauntlet of traffic lights (woe to he who catches that first light on red, it’s all over after that) but even though patience while driving (or doing anything really) isn’t exactly my strong suit we do generally have plenty of time on our hands.
 We would describe the overall scenery in the Okanagan as serene and expansive, with virtually all hikes near Kelowna including relatively easy trails and big, wide lake views.
 They aren’t nearly as spectacular as the best hikes we did around Canmore, among the most stunning anywhere in the Canadian Rockies, but they are still very beautiful and enjoyable.
 It also helps that the weather in the Okanagan Valley is typically much milder than in the mountains, although we did happen to get two (!) big snowstorms during our month in Peachland, which was basically unheard of, but added a unique touch of winter to some of our hikes.

 This isn’t meant to be a comprehensive list – there are dozens more.
 We learned about some from internet lists (wherever do I get my blog ideas?), quite a few from a friend of a friend (thanks again, Murray!) who has done tons of hiking in the area, and some just by scouring the maps on AllTrails.
 But hopefully this will provide a pretty good selection to work through if you have some time in the area.